"Long Engine Life Starts With Reiff"

 4) If in doubt go up in wattage, not down.
 Wattage is like horsepower... no one ever complains about having too much.

 6) In cold climates a multipoint system is strongly recommended.
-Which one we recommend (Standard, Turbo, or Turbo XP) is largely a function of how you plan to use it.
+Which one we recommend (Standard or XP) is largely a function of how you plan to use it.
 If the plane is hangared and you can plug it in several hours or overnight, the Standard System is all most people need.
 Plugged in overnight it will heat the engine and oil about 80oF above ambient, about half that in 2-3 hours.
 That means even at -30oF you will have about a 50o engine, which is warm enough to start.
 But that assumes you have the plane in a hangar, with cowl plugs and a blanket over the cowl, and plug it in overnight.
-If your conditions are more extreme (tied down outside in the wind) or if fast heating is important, then we recommend a higher wattage system (Turbo or Turbo XP).
-Our sales run about 50% Standard and 50% Turbo and Turbo XP.
+If your conditions are more extreme (tied down outside in the wind) or if fast heating is important, then we recommend the higher wattage XP System.
+Our sales run about 50% Standard and 50% XP.

 Also be aware that a "quickie" heat will not allow time for the heat to soak uniformly throughout the engine like overnight heating will.
 It takes time to heat 350+ pounds of metal.
 With a 1-2 hour preheat it's mainly just the oil and cylinders being heated, because that's where the heating elements are.